hdjang/Feature-Selective-Anchor-Free-Module-for-Single-Shot-Object-Detection/README.md

 ## Benchmark

-Below is the benchmark results.
-We train all models with an img-size of 400 and reduced LR-schedule for efficient experiments.
+Below is benchmark results.
+We train all models with an image-size of 400 and reduced LR-schedule for efficient experiments.

 Currently, for the FSAF, this repo only provides train/eval codes, and can not provide benchmark result and pretrained model due to slow training speed of the model.